Hot hatch performance with SUV styling and practicality

 What is it?

-At first that may seem faintly ridiculous, but when you look at the Venn diagram of price, proportions and performance, the Ateca lives in a little world of its own.
-To get vaguely comparable speed and power from any other medium-sized SUV, you’re looking at spending around £50k+ on a Porsche Macan S or an Audi SQ5.
+When it was launched the Cupra Ateca cost £35,900 in basic form.
+Which wasn’t too bad at the time because when you looked at the Venn diagram of price, proportions and performance, the Ateca lived in a little world of its own.
+To get vaguely comparable speed and power from any other medium-sized SUV, you had to spend £50k+ on a Porsche Macan S or an Audi SQ5.

 But now it costs nearer £40,000.
 And there’s more competition.
 Mainly from within the Volkswagen Group itself, in the form of the Volkswagen T-Roc R, Tiguan R and Audi SQ2 (which is on the smaller side, but still very much there in performance terms).
 But also from the more expensive still Mercedes-AMG GLA 35, BMW X2 M35i and Mini Countryman JCW.
 Then there’s the elephant in the room – the Cupra Formentor.

 So how does the Cupra measure up against the newer competition?

 The Cupra Ateca is a quick and capable crossover in the oversized mould of a hot hatch.
 Neatly engineered and competent, it’s a practical and swift family car.
 Not the most engaging, but fun enough to pedal along a B-road once you’ve dropped the kids off at school.
 We like it.